-Court rules firing of ex-Article 19 Director Henry Maina over sexual harassment was lawful - HapaKenya
+Court rules firing of ex-ARTICLE 19 Director Henry Maina over sexual harassment was lawful - HapaKenya

-The Employment and Labour Relations Court (ELRC) in Nairobi has upheld the dismissal of Henry Maina, a former Regional Director at Article 19 (East Africa).
+The Employment and Labour Relations Court (ELRC) in Nairobi has upheld the dismissal of Henry Maina, a former Regional Director at ARTICLE 19 (Eastern Africa).
 The court found that the civil society organization had valid reasons and followed fair procedure in terminating his contract over allegations of sexual harassment and bullying.

 Maina, whose employment was terminated in June 2019, had sued his former employer, arguing that his dismissal was unlawful and a violation of his constitutional rights.
 The court ultimately ruled that the termination was lawful and fair under the Employment Act.

-Article 19 East Africa maintained that Maina was dismissed for gross misconduct following an internal investigation into whistle-blower complaints.
+ARTICLE 19 Eastern Africa maintained that Maina was dismissed for gross misconduct following an internal investigation into whistle-blower complaints.
 The grounds cited were:

-- Sexual Harassment: Sending unwelcome and suggestive text and WhatsApp messages to a female colleague, including messages like asking to “tuck them in bed” or sing a lullaby at their door.
+- Sexual Harassment: Sending unwelcome and suggestive text and WhatsApp messages to a female colleague, including messages like asking to “tuck them in bed” or sing a lullaby while outside their door.

 - Bullying: Misconduct related to the issuance of staff contracts, which was found to have created tension and a hostile work environment among employees.